 When the treatment is done, the needle and pad will be removed.
 The process will need to be repeated.
 It is often done once a week for 12 weeks.
 It may take up to 6 sessions before symptoms start to improve.
 Sessions may be needed to keep up the benefits after improvements start.

 How Long Will It Take?

-Each session lasts for about 30 minutes.
+Sessions last for about 30 minutes.

 How Much Will It Hurt?

 You will feel a pinch as the needle is placed.
 You may also feel tingling or muscle jump in your ankle, foot, or toes.
-These are usually not painful.

 At the Care Center